knative/community/ROLES.md

   [knative-sandbox.yaml](../main/peribolos/knative-sandbox.yaml).
 After
   this you should be an `approver` in the OWNERS file.

-- Reviewer of the codebase for at least 3 months
+- Reviewer of other people's contributions for about 3 months

-- Should have reviewed or contributed to substantial PRs to the codebase
+- Should have reviewed or contributed to non-trivial PRs

 - Nominated by a Working Group Lead with no objections from other leads

 ### Responsibilities and privileges

-The following apply to the part of the codebase for which one would be an approver in an OWNERS file:
+The following apply to the part of the repository for which one would be an approver in an OWNERS file:

-- Demonstrate sound technical judgment
+- Demonstrate sound judgment

-* Responsible for project quality control via [code reviews](./REVIEWING.md)
+* Responsible for project quality control via [reviews](./REVIEWING.md)

   - Focus on holistic acceptance of contribution such as dependencies with other features, backward / forward compatibility, API and flag definitions, etc.